Pronouns in English Grammar: Types, Examples, and Rules

 Subject Pronouns

 For instance, Amy bought a new dress.
 Here, ‘Amy’ is the subject in this sentence.
-If we say she bought a new dress.
-We have replaced the subject ‘Amy’ with the pronoun ‘she.’
+If we say she bought a new dress, we have replaced the subject ‘Amy’ with the pronoun ‘she.’
 The pronoun ‘she’ is a subject pronoun because it’s in the place of the subject in the sentence.

-The subject pronoun examples are I, you, he, she, it, we, and they.
+Subject pronoun examples are I, you, he, she, it, we, and they.

-Subject Pronouns Used in Sentences – Subject Pronoun Examples
+Subject Pronouns Used in Sentences

 • You do not have to do this.